AlexShem/advanced_calculus_2023/Seminar 08 - Pendulum/pendulum.md

 ## Conclusion

-Congratulations!
-You have successfully explored a pendulum system's dynamics using applied mathematics tools.
-We solved it both numerically and analytically, visualised its motion, and even understood its phase portrait.
-This report provides a hands-on approach to understanding complex systems, reinforcing the power and elegance of applied mathematics.
+You've successfully navigated through the complexities of pendulum dynamics using the tools of applied mathematics.
+You've solved it numerically and analytically, visualised its motion, understood its phase portrait, and even delved into the approximations and mathematical transformations that make such analyses possible.